vinste/HomeAssistant-airzone_local/README.md

-# Airzone Cloud plugin for Home Assistant
+# Airzone Cloud Local plugin for Home Assistant

 ## Introduction

-Allow to view & control all your zones register on your Airzone Cloud ([airzonecloud.com](https://airzonecloud.com)) account from [Home Assistant](https://www.home-assistant.io/).
+Allow to view & control all your zones register on your Airzone Cloud Local ([airzonecloud.com](https://airzonecloud.com)) system from [Home Assistant](https://www.home-assistant.io/).

-If you're looking for the main Airzone Cloud *Daikin* ([dkn.airzonecloud.com](https://dkn.airzonecloud.com)), use this plugin : https://github.com/max13fr/AirzonecloudDaikin-HomeAssistant
+This is a fork from https://github.com/max13fr/Airzonecloud-HomeAssistant, if you cannot or do not want to use the local api use max13fr integration.

 ![Screenshot](screenshot.png)